 C. Depth sensor pre-processing

-Depth data frames were converted to 171x224x3 point clouds.
-Next, point clouds were denoised to remove outliers beyond a threshold of 5 cm, and downsampled using a grid filter with a step size of 1 cm for computational efficiency.
-The 2D projection of the depth data was also used to provide additional context for the left leg segmentation.
+We recorded depth data frames as point clouds (171x224 pixels) using a Matlab library provided by the camera manufacturer [14].
+We used the Matlab (R2017a) Computer Vision System Toolbox to convert point clouds into x, y, and z real-world dimensions.
+Point clouds were denoised to remove outliers above a threshold of 5 cm, and downsampled using a 1 cm grid filter for computational efficiency.
+The 3D point clouds and corresponding 2D projections were used as contextual information for segmenting the leg from the visual scene (Figure 2).

+a)